gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 : Reference to the relevant SCTP assocation to set the keying material for.

 DCI:
-: The DTLS connection ID value to establish (or overwrite)
+: The DTLS connection index value to establish (or overwrite)

 Epoch:
 : The DTLS epoch these keys are valid for.
 Note that Epoch lower than